tenet-ac-za/safire.ac.za-website/content/technical/resources/migrating-from-adfs-to-entra-id.md

 ### Built-in MFA & FIDO2 support

 A major benefit of switching to Entra ID is built-in multi-factor authentication.
 SAFIRE's federation hub includes [translation support]({{< ref "/safire/news/20220111-refeds-mfa-support.md" >}}) for the [REFEDS MFA profile](https://refeds.org/profile/mfa), allowing you to assert compliance easily.
-All you need to do is let us know you've enabled MFA and would like the quirk turned on for your identity provider.
+All you need to do is let us know you've enabled MFA and would like the ["multiauthn" quirk]({{< ref "/technical/resources/safire-compatibility-quirks.md" >}}) turned on for your identity provider.

 Entra ID also [supports FIDO2/WebAuthn (Passkeys)](https://learn.microsoft.com/en-us/entra/identity/authentication/how-to-enable-passkey-fido2) and integrates with Windows Hello, offering stronger authentication options by default.